Weather-Station-Software/live-weather-station/readme.txt

 Release date: May 9th, 2016

-* Added: Live Weather Station can now collects polution data for ozone (O₃) and carbon monoxide (C0) and display it in textual shortcodes, LCD Panel, clean gauges and steel meter.
+* Added: Live Weather Station can now collects polution data for ozone (O₃) and carbon monoxide (CO) and display it in textual shortcodes, LCD Panel, clean gauges and steel meter.
 It is an experimental feature, [see notes](https://wordpress.org/support/topic/new-pollution-data-types-units-and-limitations).
 * Improvement: new "bullet-proof" mode for cron jobs.
 * Improvement: steel meters have now adaptative decimal numbers for labels.
 * Improvement: LCD panel now displays the correct number of decimal digits depending on the measurement type.